busstoptaktik/geodesy/ruminations/002-rumination.md

 **Purpose:** Adapt source coordinate order and angular units to target ditto, using a declarative approach.

-**Description:** Let us first introduce the **coordinate traits** *eastish, northish, upish, futursh*, and their geometrical inverses *westish, southish, downish, pastish*, with mostly evident meaning:
+**Description:** Let us first introduce the **coordinate traits** *eastish, northish, upish, futurish*, and their geometrical inverses *westish, southish, downish, pastish*, with mostly evident meaning:

 A coordinate is